rjbs/rjbs.github.io/_posts/2025-06-30-rjbs-in-rio-part-i.md

 There was at least one fruit on the list that I *did* know: pineapple.
 I was surprised and pleased to learn, though, that in Brazil they *don't* call pineapple *ananás*, as they do in Portugal and nearly everywhere else.
+They call it *abacaxi*.
 Rejecting the worldwide standard name for that fruit made the people of Brazil seem even more like my brothers and sisters.
 Too bad they still use the metric system.

 <a href="https://www.flickr.com/photos/rjbs/54617692667/in/album-72177720327189278" title="Feira de São Cristóvão"><img src="https://live.staticflickr.com/65535/54617692667_d26d836796_c.jpg" width="800" height="600" alt="Feira de São Cristóvão, a caipirinha"/></a>